-15 See Journal of Semitic Studies, Monograph No. 1:"New Light on the life of Muhammad" by Alfred Guillaume, published by Manchester University Press, about 1960.
+^{1.} See Journal of Semetic Studies, Monograph No. 1, "New Light on the life of Muhammad" by Alfred Guillaume, published by Manchester University Press, about 1960.

-16 The initial expositor of the tradition, while giving the whole chain of reporters does not reveal his own name, thus leaving his identity to be discovered by research.
+^{2.} The initial expositor of the tradition, while giving the whole chain of reporters does not reveal his (Cantinued p.
+16)

+in the month of Rabi-ul-Awval, 516 A. H. who read it out to him and I heard it, from the most truthful Shajkh Abu Mansur Muhammad ibn-e-Muhammad ibn-e-Ahmad own name, thus leaving his identity to be discovered by research.
 The question is: Who is the person who says, "It is related to us"?
-Most of all authorities hold this person to be Hibat-Ullafr ibn-e-Haamid al Hilli (d.
-609 A. H. /1211 A.D.), though some of them hold that the person is Ibnus-Sukoon All ibn-e-Mohammad Al-Hill', while other incline to the view that he is Shaikh Arabi ibne-Musafir al-Tbadi {See History of the Sahifat-ul Kamila in Urdu, by Maulana Mirza Ahmad Hasan Saheb Kazimaini, pub.
-Nizami Press Lucknow)
+Most of all authorities hold this person to be Hibat-Ullah ibn-e-Haamid al Hilli (d.
+609 A. H./1211 A. D.), though some of them hold that the person is Ibn-us-Sukoon Ali ibn-e-Mohammad Al-Hilli, while other incline to the view that he is Shaikh Arabi ibn-e-Musafir al-Ibadi (See History of the Sahifat-ul-Kamila in Urdu, by Maulana Mirza Ahmad Hasan Saheb Kazimaini, pub.
+Nizami Press Lucknow.)